 I also got started painting the room on Saturday.
 I started by painting the top portions of the wall the same color as the background on the wallpaper.
 This was for two reasons.

 1. We have builder-grade flat paint on the walls.
 And if you know anything about that paint, you know it’s trash.
-I’m using peel-and-stick wallpaper so if I were to put that on the builder-grade trash paint, when I wanted to remove the wallpaper, I would surely tear off the first layer of drywall.
+I’m using peel-and-stick wallpaper so if I were to put that on the builder-grade trash paint, when I wanted to remove the wallpaper, I would surely tear off the drywall paper (the first layer of the drywall).
 So I painted it with a satin finish, quality paint.

 Over the course of Saturday and Sunday, I was able to get two coats of paint on the window and door trim and the baseboards.
 So those are pretty much done.